Signed in as:

 Copyright © 2019 - All Rights Reserved.
 "Lucky Dog Sanctuary", "Luckydog", "Luckitty", "Luckitties", "Luckydog Sanctuary", "Lucky Pet Sanctuary", "Heal Thy Pet" , "Pet Restoration Procedures" , "Pet Restoration".
 "Pet Restoration Products" are copyrighted terms.
 Stories of disease or recovery shared on this page are anecdotal and no claims are made to the effectiveness of any treatment, therapy or experiment.

-DISCLAIMER: The authors of this content and the manufacturers/sellers of products offered via this website wish to disclose that WE DO NOT OFFER MEDICAL ADVICE, DIAGNOSIS, OPINIONS, OR SERVICES OR GUARANTEE THE SAFETY OR EFFICACY OF PRODUCTS, OPINIONS, OR IDEAS EXPRESSED ON, OFFERED ON, LINKED TO, OR RECOMMENDED BY THIS WEB SITE.
-The information on this site is NOT INTENDED or IMPLIED to be a substitute for professional medical advice, diagnosis, or treatment.
-All content (text, graphics, images, recorded/streamed audio/video) and all information, services or products, contained on, referred to, linked to, and/or available through this web site are for hypothetical discussion purposes only.
-Please contact your licensed medical services provider if you, a family member or a pet are experiencing distressing or physical or psychological symptoms.If your pet has been made sick by a vaccine and you are afraid to vaccinate again, or you're unsure if vaccines are safe for your pet, please conatact a holistic veterinarian for support.
-The identities/wherabouts of pets/people mentioned on this site may be changed for privacy reasons.
+DISCLAIMER: The authors of this content and the manufacturers/sellers of products offered via this website wish to disclose that WE DO NOT OFFER MEDICAL OR VETERINARY ADVICE, DIAGNOSIS, OPINIONS, OR SERVICES OR GUARANTEE THE SAFETY OR EFFICACY OF PRODUCTS, OPINIONS, OR IDEAS EXPRESSED ON, OFFERED ON, LINKED TO, OR RECOMMENDED BY THIS WEB SITE.
+The information on this site is NOT INTENDED or IMPLIED to be a substitute for professional medical or veterinary advice, diagnosis, or treatment.
+All content (text, graphics, images, recorded/streamed audio/video) and all information, anectdotes, services or products, contained on, referred to, linked to, and/or available through this web site are for hypothetical discussion and educationalnal research purposes only.
+Please contact your licensed medical ore veterinary services provider if you, a family member or a pet are experiencing concerning symptoms.
+If your pet has been made sick by a vaccine and you are afraid to vaccinate again, please conatact a holistic veterinarian for support.
+The identities/whereabouts of pets/people mentioned on this site may be altered for reasons of safety and privacy.

 Thank you for having an open mind and an open heart and visiting our website.